knoxa/knoxa.github.io/reasoning/chronology/entities/index.md

 # Entities linking events

 This is about making sense of a chronology of events through the mention of common entities.
-Some entities (such as people) can only be in one place at a time.
-Some entities (such as cities) are in the same place all the time.
 Concrete and identifiable entities (such as people or cities) have a _timeline_.
 That is to say a chain of events, ordered in time, in which they play part.
-Abstract entities (such as roles) are more slippery: they might be considered in a way that renders them concrete, the Office of President of the United States say, or in relationship to a concrete entity that describe the _state_ of that entity, a president's term in office say.
-Entities mentioned in the context of the same event can be assumed to have some sort of relationship.

-The proposition is that graphs linking events through mention of common entities encode information about the nature of those antities and their relationships.
+Abstract entities (such as roles) might be considered in a way that renders them concrete or, alternatively, thought of as describing the _state_ of a concrete entity.
+The proposition is that graphs linking events through mention of common entities encode information about the nature of those entities and their relationships.
 Let's explore ...

 These are events from _[Principle Events 1914-1918](https://tigersmuseum.github.io/history/events/ww1/events-1918.xhtml)_: